filamentphp/filament/packages/app/docs/04-pages/01-getting-started.md

 title: Getting started
 ---

-Filament allows you to create completely custom pages for the admin panel.
+Filament allows you to create completely custom pages for the app.

 ## Creating a page